library(tidyverse)

 93.1100965 0.6393835 1.4622674

-Then, following the approach for linear models, if \beta is a vector of length p, there are n-p degrees of freedom,the residual error variance is defined as
+Then, following the approach for linear models, if is a vector of length , there are degrees of freedom,the residual error variance is defined as

 and the so-called residual standard error is